micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 Look, this was the iniquity of your sister Sodom: She and her daughter had pride, fullness of food, and abundance of idleness; neither did she strengthen the hand of the poor and needy.

 ###### 50
-And they were haughty and committed abomination before Me; therefore I took them away as [^q]I saw _fit._
+And they were haughty and committed abomination before Me; therefore I took them away as I saw _fit._

 ###### 51
 "Samaria did not commit half of your sins; but you have multiplied your abominations more than they, and have justified your sisters by all the abominations which you have done.